quantum9Innovation/suntheme/README.md

 See [this](https://lean-lang.org/functional_programming_in_lean/monads/io.html) for more information.

+Furthermore, you may wonder how this `suntheme` could possibly be used on a _purely functional_ Linux distribution, like NixOS.
+Wouldn't mutating the system colorscheme be pathologically changing the system state?
+This is simple as well.
+We simply utilize the NixOS specializations feature to generate _two copies_ of every single generation, one in dark and one in light theme, and then _swap out the entire system_.
+Therefore no state is mutated and the user simply gets swapped onto a specialized generation of NixOS with their desired colorscheme.
+Behold: the genius of purely functional programming.

+Work is ongoing to create a turnkey drop-in NixOS module that interfaces with Stylix to automatically create the system color activation scripts and expose them to `suntheme`.

 ## Hacking on suntheme

 It's trivial to get started with suntheme development thanks to [Nix](https://nixos.org/), the purely functional package manager.